Thesis Writing Boot Camp at QMUL – the next Thesis Boot Camp will be a mini version, held 6 - 7 July 2017 - more details soon

 Thinking Writing is pleased to offer the QMUL Thesis Boot Camp, an award-wining program developed at the University of Melbourne, designed to help late-stage PhD candidates get over the final hurdle of writing up, or to kick-start their writing progress if it has stalled.
 You are eligible if you are:

-o have completed data collection (in whatever form is relevant to your project and discipline) and are currently ‘writing up’,
+o have completed data collection (in whatever form is relevant to your project and discipline) and are currently ‘writing up’ that data,

 o are willing and available to attend all sessions and to commit to the ethos of dedicated writing required at Thesis Boot Camp, and